-Also, if you are looking for dual-SIM model, you still have to get the Moto E 2nd Gen 3G model, which will be released in Q2 2015.
+Also, if you are looking for the dual-SIM model, you still have to get the Moto E 2nd Gen 3G model, which will be released in Q2 2015.

 8. Moto Display

 Now, Moto Display is also available in Moto E 2nd Gen (Moto E 2015).
-It works similar to ambient display in Android Lollipop.
+It works similar to the ambient display in Android Lollipop.
 But Moto Display provides more options.